BERS Registration FAQs

 GENERAL SCHOOL RELATED QUESTIONS (GRADES K-6):

 What is the Chug Enrichment Program?
 Does my K-2nd grader have to come during the week in addition to Sunday?
-Are there enrichment options for my older child?
+Is it happening even if BERS is taking a hybrid form next year?

-Chug is an optional enrichment program for K-6th grade students.
-There are three options for Judaic enrichment for BERS students:
+Chug is an optional enrichment club for K-3rd grade students.
+There are two options for Judaic enrichment for BERS students:

 The Chug enrichment program is experiential and learning is dynamic – it goes beyond what they learn on Sunday and our Chug students consistently rave about the class.
 This is a great option for families who would like additional Judaic and Hebrew enrichment for their child.